 Pupils are encouraged to use the correct table manners and make conversation to continue developing relationships over the lunchtime period.

 If your child is bringing a packed-lunch please ensure it contains the right amount of nutritious food.
-Please do not send fizzy drinks or drinks in bottles as they tend to leak.
-The school has a statutory responsibility to check that packed-lunches are healthy.
+Please do not send fizzy drinks, sweets or chocolate bars.

-Children in Reception, Year 1, and Year 2 are entitled to a free school meal.
+Children in Reception, Year 1 and Year 2 are entitled to a Universal School Meal.
 We offer either a hot dinner or a sandwich option under the Universal School Meal Scheme.
 We will need one week’s written notice if you wish to make any changes to your choice.

-Milk will be provided for younger children until they reach Year 7.
-Milk will be free to Reception children, and, in Year 1 – Year 4, can be paid for on a termly (£7) or yearly (£21) basis.
+Milk will be provided for younger children throughout their time in the Primary Phase.
+Milk will be free to Reception children, and, in Year 1 – Year 6, can be paid for on a termly (£7) or yearly (£21) basis.
 If you are entitled to free school meals, your child is also entitled to free milk.

 Our younger children will also be given a piece of fruit or vegetable to keep their mind in full working order and to promote healthy eating and well-being.